 Dental implants are small titanium posts placed in the jaw that can protect your health and last for a lifetime.

-Why should I choose the team at Staten Island Aesthetic & Implant Dentist to restore my smile?
+Why should I choose dental implants at Staten Island Aesthetic & Implant Dentist to restore my smile?

-Dental implants at our Staten Island dental office are the most dependable and stable way to restore function, health, and radiance to a smile affected by missing teeth.
 The support and strength that dental implants provide simply cannot be matched by other dental restorations.
 If you are looking for a way to regain your confidence, restore your oral health, and return beauty your smile, then dental implants may be the optimal treatment for you!
-Dr. Alex Hecht has been placing and restoring dental implants for well over three decades, and is why he is regarded across the country as an authority in fields of implant and restorative dentistry.
+Dr. Alex Hecht has been placing and restoring dental implants for over 30 years and that is why he is regarded across the country as an authority in fields of implant and restorative dentistry.
 With his years of experience, dedication to detail, and eye for artistry, Dr. Hecht can help you achieve the youthful, beautiful, healthy smile of your dreams.
 We can walk you through the entire treatment timeline during a visit to our office.

 Video: About Dental Implants